pyTooling/pyTooling/doc/index.rst

 * :ref:`Abstract Methods <META/Abstract>`

-  * Methods marked with :py:func:`~pyTooling.MetaClasses.abstractmethod` are abstract and need to be overwritten in a derived class. |br|
+  * Methods marked with :func:`~pyTooling.MetaClasses.abstractmethod` are abstract and need to be overwritten in a derived class. |br|
     An *abstract method* might be called from the overwriting method.
-  * Methods marked with :py:func:`~pyTooling.MetaClasses.mustoverride` are abstract and need to be overridden in a derived class. |br|
+  * Methods marked with :func:`~pyTooling.MetaClasses.mustoverride` are abstract and need to be overridden in a derived class. |br|
     It's not allowed to call a *mustoverride method*.

 * :ref:`Documentation <DECO/Documentation>`

-  * Copy the doc-string from given base-class via :py:class:`~pyTooling.Decorators.InheritDocString`.
+  * Copy the doc-string from given base-class via :class:`~pyTooling.Decorators.InheritDocString`.

 * :ref:`Visibility <DECO/Visibility>`

-  * Register the given function or class as publicly accessible in a module via :py:class:`~pyTooling.Decorators.export`.
+  * Register the given function or class as publicly accessible in a module via :class:`~pyTooling.Decorators.export`.

 Exceptions
 ==========

-* :py:exc:`~pyTooling.Exceptions.EnvironmentException` |br|
+* :exc:`~pyTooling.Exceptions.EnvironmentException` |br|
   ... is raised when an expected environment variable is missing.
-* :py:exc:`~pyTooling.Exceptions.PlatformNotSupportedException` |br|
+* :exc:`~pyTooling.Exceptions.PlatformNotSupportedException` |br|
   ... is raise if the platform is not supported.
-* :py:exc:`~pyTooling.Exceptions.NotConfiguredException` |br|
+* :exc:`~pyTooling.Exceptions.NotConfiguredException` |br|
   ... is raise if the requested setting is not configured.

 Meta-Classes
 ============

-pyTooling provides an :ref:`enhanced meta-class <META>` called :py:class:`~pyTooling.MetaClasses.ExtendedType`.
+pyTooling provides an :ref:`enhanced meta-class <META>` called :class:`~pyTooling.MetaClasses.ExtendedType`.
 This meta-classes allows to implement :ref:`abstract methods <META/Abstract>`, :ref:`singletons <META/Singleton>`,
 :ref:`slotted types <META/Slotted>` and combinations thereof.